osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

 Understand your data
 --------------------

-Identify your assets.
+Identify your assets

-   *  Physical – representing plants, sites, equipment, I/O devices, etc. These assets can have static attributes, which will stay immutable, or which value changes will not be recorded in the data historian.
-Example: serial number of I/O device.
+   *  Physical assets, such as plants, sites, equipment, I/O devices, and so on.
+Physical assets can have static attributes, which will stay immutable, or can have values whose changes will not be recorded in the data historian; for example, a serial number of an I/O device.
-   *  Logical – data streams, representing collections of values, which should be sent to Relay ingress as one transaction.
-I.e. all values of a given stream should be sent in one update, no one separate value can be skipped.
-Data for each of these points in the stream will be recorded into the data historian with an appropriate timestamp.
+   *  Logical assets, such as data streams (representing collections of values), which should be sent to Relay ingress as one transaction; that is, all values of a given stream should be sent in one update, and no single value can be skipped.
+Data for each of these points in the stream is recorded by the data historian with an appropriate timestamp.

-Identify hierarchical relationships between your assets and data streams.
+Identify hierarchical relationships between your assets and data streams

-   *  Physical assets structure - top-most asset, which has a collection of equipment, each of which has collection of I/O devices.
-For example: vehicle top-level asset with attached child asset engine, and attached children assets wheels.
+   *  Physical assets structure - The top-most asset, which might consist of a collection of equipment, each of which has a collection of I/O devices.
+For example: consider a vehicle top-level asset with an engine child asset, and wheels as children assets.
    *  Data stream assets, which can be attached to any of your physical assets.
-For example: stream of two values – longitude and latitude, which can be attached to your vehicle asset, and stream of two values – RPM and pressure of your vehicle's engine asset.
+For example: consider a stream of two values – longitude and latitude, which can be attached to your vehicle asset, and a stream of two
+      values: RPM and engine pressure.

 Identify the reference model for your PI Server

-A *reference model* deals with the physical or real-world aspects of your system.
-The reference model should be understandable from a technical perspective.
-It is not necessary for your entire organization to understand the reference model.
-If you are adopting or adapting OSIsoft PI Server, know the tools that we are providing.
-One of them is AF Schema Mapper (or what's its name???), which allows you to build different representations of your reference model for different business units of your company.
+A reference model can be thought of as the physical or real-world representation of your system.
+The reference model should be understandable from a technical perspective; it is not necessary for your entire organization to understand it.
+Be aware of the tools provided with your PI System, such as AF Schema Mapper (or what's its name???), which allows you to build different representations of your reference model for different business units.

-Note: why do we call it "reference model".
-This model should concentrate on a physical/real-world aspects of your system.
-It should model you system from the deep technical, engineering perspective, which is "understandable" by technical people.
-You do not want to pursue the goal of making this AF model/structure understandable for each and every person in your company, including engineering, accounting, management, executive, etc. - this is a recipe for your project failure!
-Keep it simple!
-If you are adopted/adapting OSIsoft PI Server, know the tools that we are providing.
-One of them is AF Schema Mapper (or what's its name???), which allows you to build different representations of your reference model for different business units of your company.

 For more information about AF, see PI AF Explorer, PI AF SDK user manuals.

 a.
 Map your data's physical assets to AF elements.